-- 3) Purchase of movable objects that have not been paid for; - 4) Costs that have been incurred to save an item; - 5) The cost of doing work on an item, accrued to a handyman; - 6) What an innkeeper has thus given to a guest; - 7) Transport fees and additional costs; - 8) What must be paid to masons, carpenters and other builders for the construction, addition and repair of immovable objects, provided that the debt is not older than three years and the ownership rights to the parcel in question remain with the debtor. - 9) Replacements and payments that must be borne by employees who hold public positions, for all negligence, errors, violations and crimes committed in their position.
+- Court fees that are solely caused by a punishment for auctioning a movable or immovable object.
+This fee is paid from the income from the sale of the object in advance of all other privileged receivables, even before pledges and mortgages; - 2) The rent of immovable objects, repair costs that are the responsibility of the lessee, along with all matters relating to the obligation to fulfill the lease agreement; - 3) Purchase of movable objects that have not been paid for; - 4) Costs that have been incurred to save an item; - 5) The cost of doing work on an item, which must be paid to a handyman; - 6) What an innkeeper has thus given to a guest; - 7) Transportation fees and additional costs; - 8) What must be paid to masons, carpenters and other builders for the construction, addition and repair of immovable objects, provided that the debt is not older than three years and the title to the parcel in question remains with the debtor. - 9) Replacements and payments that must be borne by employees who hold public positions, for all negligence, mistakes, violations and crimes committed in their positions.